Loading...

 We can see a trend in their physical properties.

-So as we move down the group, starting at the top with helium, working our way down to neon, argon, krypton, xenon, et cetera, we've got our boiling points increasing.
+So as we move down the group starting at the top with helium working our way down to neon, argon, krypton, xenon, et cetera, we've got our boiling points increasing.

-So we can see the boiling points increase, and that's represented in this bar chart on the screen.
+So we can see the boiling points increase and that's represented in this bar chart on the screen.

-So we can see that helium has a boiling point of about minus 260 so degrees, and we can work our way up to neon, slightly warmer, argon, we're looking at minus 180 degrees perhaps, maybe 190, and further on as we go up or go down the group, should I say.
+So we can see that helium has a boiling point of about minus 260 so degrees and we can work our way up to neon, slightly warmer argon, we're looking at minus 180 degrees, perhaps maybe 190.

-Which group 0 element then has boiling points lower than krypton?
-So a value lower than krypton.
+Which Group 0 element then has boiling points lower than krypton?

 So remember all of these are gases at room temperature.

-So which one of these has a boiling point that is lower than krypton?
-So krypton being quite low in the periodic table for group 0.
+So which one of these has a boil point that is lower than krypton?

-Because remember, as we go down the group, the trend is that the boiling points increase.
+Because remember as we go down the group, the trend is that the boiling points increase.

 So we want a boiling point that is lower than it is for krypton.

-So the increase in boiling point is due to the fact that the atoms are increasing in size.
+So the increase in boil point is due to the fact that the atoms are increasing in size and as the atoms get bigger, they attract the other atoms around them much more greatly.

-So the elements that are higher up on the periodic table, they have much smaller atoms, and so they don't attract other atoms as strongly.
+So the elements that are higher up on the periodic table, they have much smaller atoms and so they don't attract other atoms as strongly.

 As there is a stronger force of attraction, more energy will be needed to overcome those forces.

-Okay, then, true or false, molecules of group 0 elements have weak forces between the atoms.
-Well, the answer to that is false.
+Molecules of Group 0 elements have weak forces between the atoms.

 And I'm gonna give you two statements here.

-I'd like you to read through them both, pause as you do so, and then when you're ready to see which one is correct, press play.
+I'd like you to read through them both pause as you do so and then when you're ready to see which one is correct, press play.

-If we remember, density is a measure of how much mass there is of a substance per unit volume.
+So there's also a trend in density, if we remember density is a measure of how much mass there is of a substance per unit volume.

-So as the group 0 elements are gases, their particles are spaced quite far apart, and so generally have quite low densities.
+So as the Group 0 elements are gases, their particles are spaced quite far apart and so generally have quite low densities.

 But as we increase the mass of those elements, so as we go down the group, we actually see the density of those elements increase.